 Although some evidence shows that estrogen is involved in human parturition, its mode of action has not been well defined.
 The placenta is the main source of estrogen biosynthesis in pregnancy.
 Estrogens upregulate myometrial gap junctions and receptors responsible for myometrial contractions (e.g., calcium channels and oxytocin receptors).

 In some animals, progesterone plays a part in maintaining uterine quiescence.
-In primates, the role of progesterone ...
+In ...